thiagomata/prime-numbers/module.md

 ## Abstract

-The division and modulo operations are fundamental in computer science and mathematics.
+The division and modulo operations are fundamental elements in the study of programming and mathematics.
-In this article, we will show how to prove some properties of these operations using the recursive definition of the division and modulo operations.
+Prime numbers, modular arithmetic, and cryptography are some of the areas where these operations are used.
-We will use the Scala Stainless tool to verify these properties.
+In this article, we show how to prove some properties of these operations using the recursive definition of the division and modulo operations, such as the unique remainder, modulo idempotence, and distributivity over addition and subtraction.
+We used Scala Stainless to verify these properties.
+Since these proofs are available in the source code, we can use them as a base to prove other properties related to the division and modulo operations.

 ## Introduction